smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 ## Detecting if DialNumber is Available

 `DialNumber` is a newer RPC, so there is a possibility that not all head units will support it.
-To see if `DialNumber` is supported, you may look at @![iOS]`SDLManager`'s `systemCapabilityManager.hmiCapabilities.phoneCall` property after the ready handler is called !@ @![android,javaSE,javaEE] the `HMICapabilities` that can be retrieved using `SystemCapabilityManager`!@.
+To find out if `DialNumber` is supported by the head unit, check the system capability manager's @![iOS]`hmiCapabilities.phoneCall`!@ @![android,javaSE,javaEE]`getCapability(SystemCapabilityType.PHONE_CALL)`!@ property after the manager has been started successfully.

 @![iOS]
 ##### Objective-C